It’s that time of year again when the winter weather sets in, and running outside becomes a little more difficult.

 If you are like me, your fingers and toes are the first to start getting cold.

-So when I’m picking out what to wear when I go running in the cold, I think of winter running gloves.
+So when I’m picking out what to wear when I go running in cold weather, I think of winter running gloves.

 A great way to keep warm while running in cold weather, specifically your hands and fingers, is to wear gloves.